F1 2024 Italian Grand Prix weather forecast - latest today from Monza

 Sunday, September 1: Race

-Rain might be a factor on Sunday, with a 40 per cent chance of showers currently forecast for the 3pm local start time.
-Humidity levels will be around 41 per cent, with temperatures reaching a high of 33 degrees.
+Sunday's race may be disrupted by rain, as there's a 40 per cent chance of showers predicted for the 3pm local start time.
+Humidity levels will be around 40 per cent, with temperatures reaching a high of 33 degrees.

 However, it's important to note that these forecasts are subject to change.
 We will be updating you daily with the latest forecast, so be sure to check back in as the week progresses.